What is jewellery remodelling?

 It’s a great way to preserve sentimental value while making jewellery more wearable and aligned with personal style.
 Also, with the price of gold being at an all-time high, it's a great way to recycle your own gold and keep the costs down for a new piece.

-How much does remodeling cost?
+How much does remodelling cost?

 The cost of remodeling jewellery is based on factors such as design complexity and whether or not we need to add anymore materials.